Does sewing save you money? Maybe. Maybe not. Planning helps…a lot.

-The concept of a basic wardrobe, or capsule wardrobe, is creating a collection of a few essential items of clothing that never goes out of style, such as skirts, pants, tops, blouses, sundresses, and coats/jackets.
+The concept of a basic wardrobe, or capsule wardrobe, is creating a collection of a few essential items of clothing that never goes out of styles, such as skirts, pants, tops, blouses, sundresses, and coats/jackets.
 Layer that collection with seasonal pieces or current fashion pieces.

-If you Google how to make a capsule wardrobe, a list of 17,600,000 results appear.
+If you Google how to make a capsule wardrobe, a list of 17,600,000 results appears.
 That’s enough to boggle anybody’s mind.
 Well, it did a job with mine, anyway.
 I was in the process of planning my basic wardrobe when Covid-mandated shutdowns happened.
 And when the brick-and-mortar stores can open again in Los Angeles, I am going shopping… but with a plan.

 Most of the ideas, although very good, did not resonate with me.
 So, I went back to my sewing roots and decided to organize my wardrobe.
 Starting with a basic wardrobe that never goes out of style.

 A plan for starting a basic wardrobe I found to be useful for me:

 - Choose 2 neutral colors.
 (Black and cream)

 - Choose 3 main colors.
 (Sage, rose, blue)

 - Choose 4 accent colors.
 (Apricot, lavender, red, soft rust color)